hmito/esj72web/web/regist_information.md

 There are restrictions on overlapping presentations at the conference:

 - Symposium organizers and presenters cannot be organizers or presenters in other symposium, workshop, or general presentations.
-  - However, providing context or serving as a commentator/opinion presenter without abstract submission is not subject to overlap restrictions.
+  - However, explanations of aim, comments, or statement of opinions without abstract submission is not subject to overlap restrictions.
 - Workshop organizers and presenters can also be general presentation speakers.
 - Forum organizers and topic providers are not subject to overlap presentation restrictions.